-A woman walks hurriedly through the crowd of evening commuters down the tunnel that goes from Grand Central to the subway.
+A woman walks hurriedly through the crowd of evening commuters down the tunnel from Grand Central to the subway.
 She is 37 years old.
 Today is a special day for her, although "special" may not be the word.
 It is the two-year anniversary of her son's death, and she is returning from Connecticut where she visited his grave.

 She feels as if a layer of grief covers her skin, but in a way she doesn't mind it.
-Yes, she wishes things were different, that her son was alive, that her marriage was healthy.
+Yes, she wishes things were different: that her son was alive, that her marriage was healthy.
 But so long as the facts of her life remain the same, she doesn't mind the accompanying feelings: the strange shortness of breath, the heaviness on her forehead.
-They remind her that things matter, and she feels a kind of consolation in this.
+They remind her things matter, and she feels a kind of consolation in this.

 The woman twists through the crowd, keeping her head down and trying to focus on the immediate task at hand: get home, get to the subway, take the next step, the next step.
-But then something about the place, about the configuration of the tunnel and the bustling flow of the crowd, stirs a memory in her that is both ancient and immediate.
-She stops and listens, almost convincing herself that she hears the single strum of a stringed instrument.
+But then something about the place, about the configuration of the tunnel and the bustling flow of the crowd, stirs a memory in her both ancient and immediate.
+She stops and listens, almost convincing herself she hears the single strum of a stringed instrument.
 A sound distant and familiar, not quite like a guitar.

 What she would give to actually hear that sound again, that chord.
-To look up and sweep her long red hair out of her face and have him be there, looking the same as he did all those years ago, except perhaps that his salt and pepper hair would have turned white.
+To look up and sweep her long red hair out of her face and have him be there, looking the same as he did all those years ago, except perhaps his salt and pepper hair would have turned white.
 Their gazes would meet, and the woman would see the spark of familiarity in his glistening eyes.
 Such a beautifully sad, little old man, she would think.
 He would stop playing and raise his hand in greeting toward her.
-She would wait for it, wait for it, thinking that if she watched carefully this time, she might be able to figure out where the rose came from.
+She would wait for it, wait for it, thinking if she watched carefully this time, she might be able to figure out where the rose came from.